steeleb/Landsat_C2_SRST/README.md

-# Landsat_C2_SRST
+# Landsat Collection 2 Surface Reflectance and Temperature Acquisition hub

-Workflow to acquire Landsat Collection 2 Surface Reflectance and Surface Temperature products
+Workflow to acquire Landsat Collection 2 Surface Reflectance and Surface Temperature products for lakes and reservoirs.